src-d/guide/talent/onboarding/Non-EU_residents.md

 When the candidate gets the visa, he is ready to travel to Spain.
 When he arrives at the airport, he has to get an entry stamp in the passport.

 The lawyer will arrange an appointment with the police to save the fingerprints and be able to get the resident card.
-After the appointment they need around 3 weeks to generate the resident card.
+After the appointment, they need around 3 weeks to generate the resident card.
+The resident card is valid for two years.

 To start to work, the candidates need the social security number, mean that we start to follow the same steps that we need to do with the EU residents.